- A Pomeranian Trip to “The Country”

 Benefits of Feeding a Raw Food Diet to Your Pomeranian

-I get so many questions on why I feed my Pomeranian’s a RAW food diet.
-Pomeranian owners want to know if it’s “safe” and what the benefits are of feeding RAW.
-Today I will share why I decided to started feeding the Pomeranian’s a raw food diet.
+I get so many questions on why I am feeding a Raw Food Diet to my Pomeranians.
+Pommy Mommies want to know if it’s “safe” and what the benefits are of feeding RAW.
+Today I will share why I decided to started feeding a raw food diet to my Pomeranians.

 The trainer introduced the concept of feeding raw, and I ventured to a dog boutique that sold raw food for some more education.
 After all I don’t want my girls eating chicken meal!!! … or any other ground up meal for that matter.
 I eat organic and natural foods, why shouldn’t my Pomeranian’s do the same!?!